DorkHelmet/rankingsystems/README.md

 ### 1.6 HeartStone

-Heartstone tracks players win through the ranking system using "Stars" so get enough stars and you will rank up.
+Heartstone tracks players win through the ranking system using "Stars", get enough stars and you will rank up.

 * There are 40 new player ranks, 50 regular ranks, and a prestigious Legend rank above all other ranks.
 * New players to Hearthstone start in the Apprentice League, which contains 40 ranks, from Apprentice 40 to Apprentice 1.
 These ranks are exclusive to new players only, and players cannot lose stars in these ranks.